Facts, Identification & Control

 Because their feeding habits destroy a number of commercial crops, thrips are considered especially problematic in agricultural communities.
 They are known to proliferate quickly and swarm heavily in areas with crops.
 Thrips do invade homes, possibly brought in on potted plants, and some species have been known to bite humans.
 If thrips populations are not controlled, affected flowering plants may lose their ability to produce.

-Female thrips typically lay their eggs in or on plants.
 Nymphs hatch and undergo a series of molts until they become adults.
 Prior to becoming adults, late-stage nymphs cease feeding and a find a protected location to molt.

 Signs of a Thrips Infestation